Five Ecommerce Pricing Strategies to Maximise Customers, Conversions & Profits

 Ecommerce pricing strategies for conversions

-Whether your audience find your store through word-of-mouth, an advert, social media or even through a Google search, you need to find ways to convert them into customers.
+Whether your audience find your store through word-of-mouth, an advert, social media or organic search, you need to find ways to convert them into customers.

 So here are two ecommerce pricing strategies to convince people to make a purchase once they land on your site.

 Anchor pricing is a strategy where you show the value of the price of a product by anchoring it next to another one.

 This helps build an image in the shopper’s mind that they're getting a good deal because they can see the price they could be paying.
 It's like how, in a brick-and-mortar store, they will sometimes put more expensive items before less expensive ones.

 When you have walked past a $200 doller scarf, at $100 shirt looks like a steal!
 TJ Maxx is a great example of an ecommerce store using anchor pricing.
 They often price items at, say, "$32.00, reduced from $39.99 and an RRP of $109.00".
 They also make it explicitly clear to the customer that they're saving, say, $77 with a total price reduction of 71%.

 And if we compare that to similar shirt on the actual clothing item's brand website, we can see the stark price difference.
 This is likely to sway shoppers who perhaps hadn’t considered buying a designer shirt.